When is Gudi Padwa?

-Gudi Padwa Significance
+What is Gudi Padwa Significance?

-Moreover, Gudi Padwa importance is immense as it's believed to ward off evil and bring peace and harmony.
-Astrologically, too, the Sun moves into the first house of Aries, hinting at new possibilities.
-It is said to be the best time for Vastu Puja and purchasing a new car, house, or gold.
+- Astrologically, too, the Sun moves into the first house of Aries, hinting at new possibilities.
+It is also the best time for Vastu Puja and purchasing a new car, house, or gold.

-Why We Celebrate Gudi Padwa - Story And History
+Why We Celebrate Gudi Padwa?

 The reason why we celebrate Gudi Padwa lies in Gudi padwa history and mythologies.
 These stories make this festival an essential part of Marathi and Konkani culture: